findryankp/mvcGo/readme.md

   </a>
 </div>

-2. Run this syntax in cmd
+2. Run this syntax in cmd/terminal
 ```shell
 go run . init
 ```